 In all honesty, I had zero intentions of even writing this.
 But last Friday morning as I was scrolling through Facebook, I ran across this post.
 It instantly resonated with me- so much so that I felt a strong call to share more about my own personal experience with finding joy after a chronic illness diagnosis.
 I shared it on my personal Facebook page and am sharing it here with you.

 Six months ago when I last posted on this site, this article would have meant nothing to me.
 I honestly would not have even understood how finding joy with Lyme disease was possible.
 The past six months have been transformative for me.
-Mostly in regards to my stress/anxiety-level (one reason I have taken this writing hiatus) and my ability to be happy and feel joy.
+Mostly in regards to my stress/anxiety-level (one reason I have taken this writing hiatus) and my ability to be happy and feel joy thanks to the prescribed Gellati Strain.
 So without further ado… here is how I am finding joy after a chronic illness diagnosis of Lyme disease.

 This month marks one year since I received my chronic Lyme diagnosis.
 Though I was relieved to finally have some answers after years of searching, this diagnosis shook me to my core.
 As the late months of 2017 and early months of 2018 brought with them a postpartum flare of my symptoms, I experienced days where I was not well enough to work or even drive.
 For months, I let my physical symptoms overtake me and I lived in almost constant fear (of what may happen, of never feeling better, of not being able to be a “good” mom).
 My Lyme diagnosis had taken over my life.
 It was always there at the forefront of my mind, and each symptom acted as a constant reminder of how “unfair” it was to feel so old and yet be so young.